oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/getting-started.md

 Filtering by Scopes
 -------------------

-If the scope configuration is provided for the workflow, the Oro application will use only the workflows, selected by filtering all available workflows using the scopes defined for `worflow_definition` scope type.
+If a scope configuration is provided for a workflow, the Oro application will use only workflows selected by filtering all available workflows using scopes defined for `worflow_definition` scope type.

 Example of scope configuration:
 ```YAML